A Guide to Castaway Cay: Disney’s Private Island in the Bahamas

 Lunch and nonalcoholic drinks are included on the island.

-There are also several bars and drink stands around the island serving smoothies, frozen drinks, cocktails, and beer.
-Olaf’s Summertime Freeze is a favorite for kids thanks to its Frozen-themed smoothies.
+There are also smoothie stands, frozen drinks, cocktails, and bars all over the island.
+Olaf’s Summertime Freeze is always a hit with kids because of the Frozen-themed smoothies.

 Shopping on the Island

-There is no need to carry cash.
-Purchases are charged to your onboard account using your Key to the World card.
+And you don’t need cash because everything gets charged back to your cruise account using your Key to the World card.

 Cabana Rentals